vercel/next.js/docs/api-reference/next.config.js/turbopack-loaders.md

 }
 ```

-For more information and guidance for how to migrate your app to Turbopack from Webpack, see [Turbopack's documentation on Webpack compatibility](https://turbo.build/pack/docs/migrating-from-webpack).
+For more information and guidance for how to migrate your app to Turbopack from webpack, see [Turbopack's documentation on webpack compatibility](https://turbo.build/pack/docs/migrating-from-webpack).